mylittletony/mylittletony.github.io/_posts/2015-09-20-integrating-xirrus.markdown

 <a href="http://docs.ct-networks.io/article/107-xirrus-splash-page-setup">docs.ct-networks.io</a></h3>
 <hr>

-Using a web browser, go into your Cucumber Tony dashboard and <a href="https://my.ctapp.io/?data-elevio-article=7107#/" class="dst">add the box in</a> using the MAC address of your Access Point.
+Using a web browser, go into your CT WiFi dashboard and <a href="https://my.ctapp.io/?data-elevio-article=7107#/" class="dst">add the box in</a> using the MAC address of your Access Point.

-When you have added these to Cucumber Tony, go into the settings page of your box, scrolling down for the section labelled PolkaSpots Settings
+When you have added these to CT WiFi, go into the settings page of your box, scrolling down for the section labelled PolkaSpots Settings

 <div class="mdl-typography--text-center">
 <img src="/images/community/tutorials/xirrus-guide/box-settings.png">